esotericist/antiquecities/README.md

 it isn't pretty as pretty as it could, it doesn't support all of the lost cities things, but it's more than we had to begin with.

-as of 1.1, it is server safe.
+as of 1.1, it is server safe. as of 1.2, it's core feature complete (with caveats).

 # currently supported

 *  streets
+*  bridges (currently stitching weird with streets, pending API adjustments from antique atlas)
+*  single-tile buildings (with a range of sizes), with some contextual occluding other tiles for really tall buildings
-*  buildings (with a range of sizes)
+*  ruins (with a range of sizes)
+*  highways (fairly robust, although explosions have a tendency to knock out bits that still show on the map)
 *  train stations
 *  downard rail sections adjacent to train stations
+*  partial park/fountain support (they aren't getting consistently identified yet)

-# in progress
+# todo

-*  ruin levels (assets created, logic incomplete)
-*  telling parks from streets (API limitation, can be worked around with effort like with the rails)
+*  occlusion support for ruined buildings (mostly just making assets and adjusting some data)
+*  hammer out the park/fountain thing, add more assets (no point doing the latter until the former is sorted)

-# currently unsupported but planned
+# currently unsupported but planned eventually

-*  highways or bridges (API limitation)
+*  multipart buildings (doing this right will require a lot of tiles, because we can't trust antique atlas stitching for this)
+*  more data-driven assets (a lot of messy scrawl-by-hand at present)

 # important notes